 Caching is a temporary storage location for copies of data, such as files, scripts, code and images.
 During the caching process, copies of frequently accessed data are stored in a computer’s memory so that they can be quickly retrieved in the future.
 The data will be easier to access because it won’t have to be requested and downloaded again from the primary database (e.g. the server).

 In practice, this means that data is automatically stored on your computer the first time you visit a website or use an app.
-When you visit this website or app again, the data can be easily retrieved from the cache so that the page can load much more quickly.
+When you visit this website or app again, the data can be easily retrieved from the cache so that the page loads much more quickly.

 Cache expiry